GilaCMS/docs/source/schemas.md

 ## Field Schema
 Fields are used as options from packages and widgets or as columns from table schemas.
 When are used as options from packages their format is JSON, the other cases are as php associative arrays.

+[Field Schema is still unfinished, please join a chat for more information]

 - **title** (string)